-Camping out for more than a night or two can bring the same challenges—ones my own family faced all the time, back when most people lived without air conditioning.
-When we’re hit with crazy humidity or rainy days, I’ve had to recall my mom’s old tricks for keeping the salt from clumping, the grill clean, and much more, so we can enjoy great meals made over a crackling fire.
+Camping out for more than a night or two can bring the same challenges—ones our grandparents might recall—from back when most people lived without air conditioning.
+When you’re hit with crazy humidity or rainy days, you can rely on these old-school camping hacks—which are really just vintage life hacks—to keep the salt from clumping, the grill clean, and much more.
+Camping is supposed to be fun, and these time-tested tricks can help you make memories and enjoy great meals in the great outdoors with a lot less hassle.

 Invest in an airtight and waterproof container to store your camping essentials.
-I’m talking a box of matches, a flashlight plus batteries, first aid supplies, a few protein bars and any other small, must-have items.
+Stock it with a box of matches, a flashlight plus batteries, first aid supplies, a few protein bars and any other small, must-have items.
 This will come in handy if you’re camping in damp or rainy conditions.

 Place a small stick-on thermometer inside your cooler lid to ensure that the temperature inside is a food-safe 35-40ºF.
 And if you want to upgrade your cooler situation, invest in a waterproof cooler light so you can see what you’re looking for after the sun goes down.